BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and plenty of sunscreen and insect repellent.
+Pack light, breathable clothing and plenty of sunscreen.
 The humidity is no joke!
-A reusable water bottle is also a great idea to stay hydrated and reduce plastic waste, and you can often refill it at hotels or convenience stores.
+A reusable water bottle is also a lifesaver – you can refill it at many hotels and restaurants, saving money and reducing plastic waste.
+Don't forget insect repellent, especially for evenings.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.